brianj-kim/CEEA-SIG-Project/README.md

 - Vishvaben Pradipbhai Shah

 ## Project background (business need/opportunity)
-The CEEA members, including SIG members, held conference once a year and meetups (roundtables) for monthly or bimonthly, and they don't currently have tools for in-depth, consistent, and sustainable communication channel over their conferences and meetups.
-And they are in need of a platform that fucilitate the communication channel, member networking for inside and outside of the organization, bilingual support, and information exchange portal for engineering educators.
+The CEEA-ACÉG, including Engineering and Humanities SIG members, hold conference once a year and meetups (roundtables) for monthly or bimonthly, and they don't currently have tools for in-depth, consistent, and sustainable communication channel over their conferences and meetups.
+And they are in need of a platform that facilitates the communication channel, member networking for inside and outside of the organization, bilingual support, and information exchange portal for engineering educators.

 ## North Star and Carry Over Customers